Mwg33y/Deep_Learning/README.md

 data, and many intermittent steps.

-The types of Deep Learning Algorithms that I have learned and implemented:
+The types of Deep Learning Algorithms (Different ways that I have implemented each one):

-Artificial Neural Networks (Which customers are the most likely to leave a hypothetical bank)
+1. Artificial Neural Networks (Which customers are the most likely to leave a hypothetical bank)

+Artificial Neural Networks are based on brain function and are used to simulate connections between neurons in the brain.
+This is achieved by placing nodes between the input and output stages.
+These nodes process the input parameteres and ajust the significance of each parameter through many iterations and comparing how close the output of the the algorithm is to the testing data set.
+Adjustments are made to the algorithm until the difference between the output value is extremely close to the actual value.
+This acceptable error range gives us an optimal algorithm.

-Convolutional Neural Networks (Algorithm Image recognition using 8000 images of cats and dogs)
+2. Convolutional Neural Networks (Algorithm Image recognition using 8000 images of cats and dogs)

+Convolutional Neural Networks are a deep learning algorithm that is used for object or image recognition.
+The algorithm goes through the data set containing  the images, reduces the size of each image for eaier computation, analyzes the pixel data, and tries to identify the subsequent images using the data it collects along the way.
+The algorithm improves with every iteration.

-Recurrent Neural Networks (Time series analysis: Loblaws stock prices prediction)
+3. Recurrent Neural Networks (Time series analysis: Loblaws stock prices prediction)

+Recurrent Neural Networks are used to analyse sequential data and time-series data.
+It uses internal feed back loops at it's nodes to retain the  recent information that it consumed.
+It uses the new information and the retained information to build an alorithm that can make predictions of highly probable future data points.

-Self Organizing Maps (Predict banking fraud for a hypothetical bank using their client information)
+4. Self Organizing Maps (Predict banking fraud for a hypothetical bank using their client information)

+Self Organizing Mapsreduces the number of parameters in a large dataset.
+It keeps the most impactful parameters and groups the different row elements (e.g. customers, voters, clients, etc.) into categories.
+The same set of rows can be observed with more significance given to different or new parameters.
+Several iterations with occasianal parameter changes can  help identify certain patterns/behaviours and allow for prediction of highly probable future patterns (e.g. certain reactions or decisions voters might make given a new ballot issue).
+The different categories help identify the reaction or lack there of to a given parameter by  that members of that category.
+An example of an SOM is a heat-map.